diberry/presentation-github-action/presentation.md

 - **Organization Actions:** Private marketplace for enterprise teams

 **Script:**
 "The beauty of GitHub Actions is its versatility - you can automate virtually anything you can run from a command line.
 Whether you're working with traditional scripting languages like Bash and PowerShell, modern applications in .NET, Go, or Python, or orchestrating complex workflows with CLI tools like Azure CLI and Terraform, GitHub Actions provides the runtime environment.
 But here's where it gets really powerful - the GitHub Actions Marketplace has over 20,000 pre-built actions covering everything from cloud deployments to security scanning.
 And if you need something specific, you can create custom actions using JavaScript for speed, Docker for maximum flexibility, or composite actions to package common workflow patterns.
-This means you're not just limited to what you can script - you're tapping into an entire ecosystem of automation building blocks."
+This means you're not just limited to what you can script - you're tapping into an entire ecosystem of automation building blocks.

+As a content developer, I can use GitHub Actions to validate my procedural documentation.
+When customers report that quickstart steps aren't working, the workflows simulate their experience - installing prerequisites, configuring Azure resources, and running through each step."

-**Time: 2 minutes**
+**Time: 3 minutes**

 ---